DanEdens/Resume/Portfolio.md

 # Project 2.
 SAA Timelapse Factory

 SAA Timelapse Factory is a purpose-built ETL(Extract, transform, and load) product designed to manipulate Geotechnical data plots on our Quickview platform.
-Its primary purpose is to gather and overlay collected plots onto job site camera footage, creating informative and visually appealing timelapse videos.
+Its primary purpose is to gather and overlay collected plots onto job site camera footage, creating timelapse videos.

 ## Features:

-1. **Web Scraping**: Timelapse Factory makes it easy to visit a range of specific data points and match it with design estimates.
+1. **Web Scraping**: Navigate through a range of specific data points and collect renderings.

 1. **Data Overlay**: With Timelapse Factory, you can effortlessly overlay data plots onto job site camera footage, providing valuable context and insights.